 The days of coloring books and potato stamps are long gone.
-It is time to get creative with kids and help them explore the world in new ways.
-At 4 years old, kids start to learn more about numbers and letters, some start to write their names, they know all about colors, and show tons of curiosity about everything around them.
+It’s time to get creative with your kids and help them explore their world in new ways.
+At 4 years old, they’re starting to learn more about numbers and letters, becoming pros at writing out their names, differentiating between colors, and showing tons of curiosity about everything around them.

 1. Sprinkle Sensory Bag